Create a Website Account - Manage notification subscriptions, save form progress and more.

 You can send an email to the Bikeway Advisory Committee for route, project, sign suggestions you may have to improve the trails or signage concerning the trails.

-Any headstone made of natural material is allowed.
-It must fit on graves owned by you without overlap onto others or into the walkways.
+Headstones made of natural material is allowed.
+It must fit on the grave and cannot overlap onto other graves or into the walkways.

 It is typical for residential lots to have utility easements over the property.
 These utility easements are typically along the edges of the property and are dedicated to the utility company’s use at the time when the lot is created and the neighborhood record plan is filed with Greene County.
 The utility company is permitted to install and maintain their lines within these utility easement areas.
 If there are questions about the location of utility easements on your property, please contact the city's engineering division by calling (937) 427-5513 for assistance.